-I have lived most of my life in Los Angeles and currently reside in Costa Mesa, CA, in the company of a black cat.
+I was born in Washington, DC, but have lived most of my life in L.A. and consider myself an Angelo and Californian—although not necessarily in that order.
+I currently reside in Costa Mesa, CA, in the company of a black cat.
 I attended Carleton College in Minnesota, where I earned a BA in History.
 Before becoming a professional writer, I worked as a story editor for director Roland Joffé, a speed-reading instructor, and copyeditor.